Consulting for institutions navigating complexity, transition, and pressure.

 Most organizations don’t struggle because of a lack of talent.

 In academic institutions, arts organizations, and mission-driven nonprofits, leaders are often promoted for excellence in their field.
-They are trusted with people, culture, power, and ethical responsibility without ever being taught how to steward those forces well.
+They are trusted with people, culture, power, and ethical responsibility often without structural support for stewarding those forces.

 As a result, organizations quietly inherit patterns they did not choose: